u2x1/wl-bot/README.md

 # wl-bot

-This is a program used to link groups between Telegram and QQ, writen in Haskell.
+This is a program used to link groups between Telegram and QQ, written in Haskell.

 ## How does it work